 Exclude all mouse functionality.
 This also eliminates the -m command-line option, which enables the mouse functionality.

 --disable-multibuffer

-Exclude support for opening multiple files at a time and switching between them on the fly.
+Exclude support for opening multiple files at a time and switching between them.
 This also eliminates the -F command-line option, which causes a file to be read into a separate buffer by default.

 --disable-nanorc